Impact drill vs hammer drill side-by-side comparison

 Which Drill Is Better For Woodworking Tasks?

 Impact drills excel in driving screws and bolts in wood.
 They provide high torque without damaging the material.
-Hammer drills are generally too aggressive for delicate woodworking tasks.
+Hammer drills are generally too aggressive for delicate woodworking tasks — keep the hammer function off if you must use one on wood.

 Are Hammer Drills Suitable For Metal Drilling?

-Hammer drills can drill metal but the hammer function should be off.
-Using hammer mode on metal may damage the material and drill bit.
-Impact drills are more efficient for fastening in metal.
+Hammer drills can drill metal but the hammer function must be switched off.
+Using hammer mode on metal damages both the material and the drill bit.
+Impact drills are more efficient for driving fasteners into metal, while a standard drill/driver is better for making clean holes.

 Conclusion

-Impact drills and hammer drills serve different purposes.
-Impact drills excel at driving screws and bolts quickly.
-Hammer drills are best for drilling into hard materials like concrete.
-Choosing the right tool saves time and effort.
-Both tools can help with many tasks around the house.
+Impact drills and hammer drills serve fundamentally different purposes.
+Impact drills excel at driving screws and fasteners quickly into wood and metal with high rotational torque.
+Hammer drills are built for masonry — combining drilling with axial percussion to cut through concrete, brick, and stone.
+Choosing the right tool saves time, protects your materials, and extends the life of your bits.